erfianugrah/markov-mail/docs/CALIBRATION.md

 The calibration layer is a logistic regression model trained on top of Markov Chain outputs and metadata features.
 It refines the raw Markov fraud probability into a calibrated score that better matches real-world fraud rates.

+## Quick Start

+**New to Markov Mail?** Use the pre-trained production configuration:
+- See [`config/production/README.md`](../config/production/README.md) for ready-to-deploy models and calibration
+- **Production Performance**: 97.96% F1, 100% recall, 96% precision (99-email validation)
+- **No Training Data Required**: Just upload to KV and start using immediately

+The rest of this document covers the training workflow for advanced users who want to retrain calibration on their own data.

 ## Architecture

 ### Design Principles